readthedocs/readthedocs.org/docs/development/design/organizations.rst

 The migration can be split in:

 #.
-Remove/simplify code from the migrations app on the corporate site.
+Remove/simplify code from the organizations app on the corporate site.
 #.
 Isolate/separate models and code that isn't going to be moved.
 #.
 Start by moving the models, managers, and figure out how to handle migrations.
 #.
 Move the rest of the code as needed.